Mounjaro side effects

 Side effects of Mounjaro

 Please note that side effects may differ slightly if taking Mounjaro for diabetes, such as how common a side effect is.
-In this guide, we’re discussing Mounjaro as a weight loss treatment only.
+In this guide, we will be outlining Mounjaro side effects for non diabetics, and discussing the medication as a weight loss treatment only.

 According to the patient information leaflet that comes with your medication, the side effects when taking Mounjaro (tirzepatide) for weight loss include: